spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws/05-add-aws-accounts.md

    * Select **STS** authentication for validation:

 4. You will be provided with information on the right hand-side of the wizard.
 You will need this information to create an IAM Role for Palette.
-The following table lists out the information provided by the wizard after your selects **STS**.
+The following table lists out the information provided by the wizard after you selects **STS**.

     |**Parameter**|**Description**|
     |---------|---------------|